Azure/Vector-Search-AI-Assistant/README.md

 1. Azure App service.
 This will be configured to deploy the Search web application from **this** GitHub repository.
 This will work fine if no changes are made.
 If you want it to deploy from your forked repository, modify the Deploy To Azure button below.
 1. Azure Open AI account with the `gpt-35-turbo` and `text-embedding-ada-002` models deployed.
 1. Azure Functions.
 This will run on the same hosting plan as the Azure App Service.

+**Note:** Currently there is an issue with deploying two OpenAI models simultaneously that causes the entire deployment to fail.
+As a temporary workaround, this template above will only deploy the `text-emdedding-ada-002` model at deploy time.
+Follow the steps below to complete the deployment.

+1. Open the Resource Group for the new deployment
+1. Open the Azure OpenAI account.
+Navigate to `Model deployments` on left hand side.
+1. Click `+ Create`
+1. Enter a Model deployment name (record name for later use), Model `gpt-35-turbo`, Version `0301`
+1. Return to Resource Group, open the App Service (name ends in *-web*).
+Navigate to `Configuration` on left hand side.
+1. Locate `OPENAI__EMBEDDINGSDEPLOYMENT`, click the pencil icon to edit, paste in the model deployment name from above.
+1. Click Save at the top so the web application can restart.

 **Note:** You must have access to Azure OpenAI service from your subscription before attempting to deploy this application.